-Courses for the La META Program
+Courses for the "La META" Program

 Spanish Language (6): Prior to arrival, students will take a placement test online and be placed in the appropriate level of Spanish coursework offered by the Programas Internacionales.
+Students continue with Spanish language in the second semester.